indic-archive/ml-ascii-fontmaps/README.md

 The JSON maps have been derived from the maps forked from [@deepushajia/ASCII-Unicode-Converter-for-Malayalam](https://github.com/deepushajia/ASCII-Unicode-Converter-for-Malayalam)

+## Conversion algorithm

+See `convert.py` for a reference algorithm for using the maps to convert ASCII Malayalam text to Unicode.

 The JSON maps in the repository are licensed under CC0.